Book Basis definition

 Book Basis means, with respect to any asset of the Partnership, the adjusted basis of such asset for federal income tax purposes; provided, however, that (a) if any asset is contributed to the Partnership, the initial Book Basis of such asset shall equal its fair market value on the date of contribution (as agreed to by the Partners), and (b) if the Capital Accounts of the Partners are adjusted pursuant to Treasury Regulations Section 1.704-1(b) to reflect the fair market value of any asset of the Partnership, the Book Basis of such asset shall be adjusted to equal its respective fair market value as of the time of such adjustment (as agreed to by the Partners), in accordance with such Treasury Regulations.
 The Book Basis of all assets of the Partnership shall be adjusted thereafter by depreciation or amortization as provided in Treasury Regulations Section 1.704-1(b)(2)(iv)(g) and any other adjustment to the basis of such assets other than depreciation or amortization.

-Book Basis means, with respect to any asset of the Company, the adjusted basis of such asset for federal income tax purposes; provided, however, that (a) if any asset is contributed to the Company, the initial Book Basis of such asset shall equal its fair market value on the date of contribution as determined by the Managing Member, and (b) the Book Basis of all Company assets shall be adjusted to equal their respective gross fair market values, as determined by the Managing Member, as of the following times: (i) the acquisition of an additional Interest by any new or existing Member in exchange for more than a de minimis Capital Contribution; (ii) the distribution by the Company to a Member of more than a de minimis amount of property as consideration for an Interest; (iii) in connection with the liquidation of the Company within the meaning of Treasury Regulation Section 1.704-1(b)(2)(ii)(g); and (iv) in any other circumstances permitted by the Code or Treasury Regulations, provided, however, that adjustments pursuant to clauses (i), (ii) and (iv) above shall be made only if the Managing Member determines that such adjustments are necessary or appropriate to reflect the relative economic interests of the Members in the Company.
+Book Basis means, with respect to any asset of the Company, the adjusted basis of such asset for federal income tax purposes; provided, however, that (a) if any asset is contributed to the Company, the initial Book Basis of such asset shall equal its fair market value on the date of contribution, and (b) the Book Basis of all Company Property shall be adjusted to equal their respective gross fair market values, as determined by GAP, as of the following times: (i) the acquisition of an additional Interest by any new or existing Member in exchange for more than a de minimis Capital Contribution; (ii) the distribution by the Company to a Member of more than a de minimis amount of property as consideration for an Interest; (iii) in connection with the liquidation of the Company within the meaning of Treasury Regulation Section 1.704-1(b)(2)(ii)(g); and (iv) any other instance in which such adjustment is permitted under Treasury Regulation Section 1.704-1(b)(2)(iv); provided, however, that adjustments pursuant to clauses (i), (ii) and (iv) above shall be made only if GAP determines that such adjustments are necessary or appropriate to reflect the relative economic interests of the Members in the Company.
 The Book Basis of all assets of the Company shall be adjusted thereafter by depreciation as provided in Treasury Regulation Section 1.704-1(b)(2)(iv)(g) and any other adjustment to the basis of such assets other than depreciation or amortization.

 Book Basis means, with respect to any asset, the asset’s adjusted basis for federal income tax purposes; provided, however, that (a) if property is contributed to the Company, the initial Book Basis of such property shall equal its fair market value on the date of contribution, and (b) if the Capital Accounts of the Members are adjusted pursuant to Treasury Regulation Section 1.704-1(b)(2)(iv)(f) to reflect the fair market value of any Company asset, the Book Basis of such asset shall be adjusted to equal its respective fair market value as of the time of such adjustment in accordance with such Treasury Regulation.
 The Book Basis of all assets shall be adjusted thereafter by depreciation as provided in Treasury Regulation Section 1.704-1(b)(2)(iv)(g) and any other adjustment to the basis of assets other than depreciation or amortization.